-If you need to print your photos, Lightroom has numerous pro level options.
-There are different page layout templates and options for different printers and paper size and type, color management, and more.
+If you need to print your photos, Lightroom has numerous pro-level options.
+There are different page layout templates and options for different printers and paper sizes and types, color management, and more.
 You can customize the print options and save projects and templates for future use.

 16. Numerous Exporting Options

 Lightroom enables you to export your photos in a variety of formats.
 You can export for printing at a lab for the web in any size or resolution and in a variety of file formats.
 You can even use the Publish Services (found in the Library module) to export your images directly to social media including Facebook and Flickr.